akaLittleGrass/Vue.Dragger/README.md

 ## Features 🥢🍚
 - Tiny size(7.5KB gzipped 📦)
-- Easy to use, the source code is also easy to understand 🛠
+- Easy to use and understand 🛠

 ## Usage 📝
 ```bash